digital-cube/edu/Selenium/2016-11-8-selenium/readme.md

 - **Accessors**
 - **Assertions**

-Actions are commands that change the state of the application like clicking links or buttons, select an option in a select or type a character sequence in a given textbox Accessors inspect the state of the application and store values in variables Assertions come in three ways
+..*Actions are commands that change the state of the application like clicking links or buttons

+..*Accessors inspect the state of the application and store values in variables

+..*Assertions come in three ways:

 1. *assert* - if assertion fails, test is aborted and marked as failed : assertTitle(pattern) will fail if the title of the page doesn'T correspond to the pattern argument